graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 The challenge: in the fewest resources possible, render meaningful text.

 * How small can a font really go?
-* How many bytes of memory would you need?
+* How many bytes of memory would you need (to store it and run it?)
 * How much code would it take to express it?

+Lets see just how far we can take this!

 ## Crash course in bitmaps